 Let’s have a look at some stereotypes about offshoring web development and data that proves that those misconceptions have no ground at all.
-It is time to settle those myths once and for all.

 1. Illegal Companies Do Offshore Outsourcing